JuliaDynamics/DynamicalSystems.jl/docs/src/chaos/entropies.md

 ---

-The main way of computing entropies in **DynamicalSystems.jl** is the "generalized entropy":
+One way of computing entropies in **DynamicalSystems.jl** is the "generalized entropy":
 ```@docs
 genentropy
 ```